benchan911/tp/docs/UserGuide.md

         An empty list cannot be sorted

 #### 4.4.5.
 Sort attendance list by status

-Sort the attendance list by attendance status under a certain event with student that are absent on the top.
+Sorts the attendance list by attendance status under a certain event with student that are absent on the top.
 Using this feature, you can quickly find out the students who are absent under a specific event.

 Command:  `attendance sort`